War of the Human Tanks: Alter

 - 15 % positive mentions

 The gameplay in this sequel retains the core mechanics of its predecessor while introducing new tank types and strategic elements that enhance depth and challenge.
-Players appreciate the engaging story and the addition of command tanks, which alter combat dynamics, though some express a desire for quality-of-life improvements.
-Overall, the gameplay is described as straightforward yet tense, with a mix of familiar and fresh mechanics that keep it interesting.
+Players appreciate the straightforward yet tense combat, though some express a desire for quality-of-life improvements and more varied challenge methods.
+Overall, the game successfully expands on the original formula, offering engaging gameplay that combines tactical tank deployment with a captivating story.

 “Alter expands the basic gameplay by adding a large variety of new tank types that both expand the player's capabilities as well as add extra challenge (the enemy gets to use them too after all!).”